utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 Reboot the jetson nano and reconnect the realsense camera and the above issues should go away.

-# Communication Between the Jetson Nano and the flight controller
+# Communication Between the Jetson Nano and the Flight Controller

 Setting up communication between the Jetson Nano in the flight controller requires two steps: first, wiring the two devices together, and second, configuring the appropriate communications parameters.